 Proposal Due Date and Timeline

 A letter of intent is requested prior to proposal submission by September 14, 2022.
-Deadline for submitting applications is 9/17/2019.
-Awards will be announced in mid-October 2019.
-Start dates for the grants can be proposed between November 1, 2019 and June 30, 2020 with a grant duration of 3 to 12 months.
+Deadline for submitting proposals is September 28, 2022.
+Awards will be announced in November 2022.
+Start dates for the grants can be proposed between January 2023 and June 2023 with a grant duration of 3 to 12 months.
 As plans for return to research evolve, the timeline can be adjusted as needed.

 Reporting on Awards